3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 👉 Weeds growing through turf seams

-👉 Small clusters of weeds in artificial turf
+👉 Small isolated clusters of weeds in the turf surface

 How to mix it: